D1ang/D1ang/README.md

 ### Hi, my name is Django <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width=25px height=25px>

 I’m a software developer with a focus on Python.
 In the past I was a medior FileMaker developer and created a scale of business apps for a Silkscreen based production company.
-After a 17 years career I switched to be a full time developer (since 2021)
+After a 17 years career I switched to be a contract based software developer.

 - 📱  I’m currently working as a Senior software developer.
 - 🤓  I’m currently learning more Python.